bednar/launch-lagoon/README.md

 - **Responsive Design**: Ensures your landing page looks stunning on all devices, from desktops to smartphones.
 - **Gatsby.js Framework**: Leverages the power of Gatsby.js for fast, efficient, and high-performing web experiences.
 - **Tailwind CSS Integration**: Utilizes the utility-first CSS framework for designing sleek, custom interfaces with ease.
+- **DaisyUI Components**: Incorporating DaisyUI, the most popular, free and open-source component library for Tailwind CSS, to provide an extensive range of beautiful, fully customizable UI components.
 - **SEO Optimized**: Built with the best SEO practices in mind to help your website rank higher and get noticed.
 - **Easy to Customize**: Simple and straightforward customization options to reflect your app's branding and style.